jneidel/setup-webpack/readme.md

 View example at [`examples/webpack/sync.js`](examples/webpack/sync.js).

-The script has to run webpack in watch (-w) mode in order for browser-sync to be triggerd once the project has been rebuilt.
+The script has to run webpack in watch (-w) mode in order for browser-sync to be triggered once the project has been rebuilt.

 ```zsh
 $ webpack -w